pingcap/docs-cn/dev/reference/tools/tidb-binlog/overview.md

     - If your TiDB version is earlier than 2.1.9, set `db-type="pb"`.
     - If your TiDB version is 2.1.9 or later, set `db-type="file"` or `db-type="pb"`.

-* If the downstream is MySQL, MariaDB, or another TiDB cluster, you can use [sync-diff-inspector](/tools/sync-diff-inspector.md) to verify the data after data synchronization.
+* If the downstream is MySQL, MariaDB, or another TiDB cluster, you can use [sync-diff-inspector](/tools/sync-diff-inspector.md) to verify the data after data replication.